Glock: Features

 The slide features a spring-loaded claw extractor, and the stamped sheet metal ejector is pinned to the trigger mechanism housing.
 Pistols after 2002 have a reshaped extractor that serves as a loaded chamber indicator.
 When a cartridge is present in the chamber, a tactile metal edge protrudes slightly out immediately behind the ejection port on the right side of the slide.
 The striker firing mechanism has a spring-loaded firing pin that is cocked in two stages that the firing pin spring powers.
 The factory-standard firing pin spring is rated at 24 N, but by using a modified firing pin spring, it can be increased to 28 N or to 31 N. When the pistol is charged, the firing pin is in the half-cock position.
 As the trigger is pulled, the firing pin is then fully cocked.
 At the end of its travel, the trigger bar is tilted downward by the connector, releasing the firing pin to fire the cartridge.
 The connector resets the trigger bar so that the firing pin will be captured in half-cock at the end of the firing cycle.
-This is known as a preset trigger mechanism, referred to as the "Safe action" trigger by the manufacturer.
-The connector ensures the pistol can only fire semiautomatically.
+This is known as a preset trigger mechanism, referred to by the manufacturer as the "Safe action" trigger.
+The connector ensures that the pistol can fire only semiautomatically.

-The factory-standard, two-stage trigger has a trigger travel of 12.5 mm and is rated at 25 N, but by using a modified connector, it can be increased to 35 N or lowered to 20 N. In response to a request made by American law enforcement agencies for a two-stage trigger with increased trigger pull, Glock introduced the NY1 (New York) trigger module, which features a flat spring in a plastic housing that replaces the trigger bar's standard coil spring.
+The factory-standard, two-stage trigger has a trigger travel of 12.5 mm and is rated at 25 N, but by using a modified connector, it can be increased to 35 N or lowered to 20 N. In response to requests from American law enforcement agencies for a two-stage trigger with increased trigger pull, Glock introduced the NY1 (New York) trigger module, which features a flat spring in a plastic housing that replaces the trigger bar's standard coil spring.
 This trigger modification is available in two versions: NY1 and NY2 that are rated at 25 N to 40 N and 32 N to 50 N, respectively, which require about 20 N to 30 N of force to disengage the safeties and another 10 N to 20 N in the second stage to fire a shot.